AllanChain/NewFTP/README.md

 - Open local file with it
 > Replace the user name with file name you want, not ending with a slash or a back slash.
 - A teacher with an abnormal combinations
 > Edit the second chunk of `config.yaml`.
-Note combinations made upvwith pure digits shoud be wrapped with quotes.
+Note combinations made up with pure digits shoud be wrapped with quotes.

 ### Why minimized floating window
 As you know, python is a language for the 21st century,